 There are two ways to achieve color consistency when producing high volumes of plastic injection molded parts.
 Below we’ll discuss the advantages of pre-mixed compounded material and using a masterbatch colorant.

 It’s possible to order custom colors directly from the raw material supplier, but they have a minimum purchase requirement of one metric ton of resin.
 This represents a lot of finished parts, but production can be spread out over many different batches so the material won’t go to waste.

 - Custom colors can be ordered

 - Only suitable for high volumes

 Masterbatch pigment is a highly concentrated colorant that’s added to the resin just before it’s mixed into the machine .
 The mixing ratio of uncolored pellets to masterbatch is 24:1.
 This yields a very consistent and uniform result for maximum throughput.
 However, the downside is that masterbatch pigment can only be purchased in volumes of 2 tons minimum.
 That represents 50 tons of finished parts, so clearly this approach is suitable only for the highest volumes.

 - Lowest cost for compounding per kg.

 - Slight color variations between batches

-Regardless of the coloring method used, if 100% color matching is required the parts must be molded at the same time in the same mold (family mold).
-Variations will be apparent from batch to batch but as the parts are molded in the same mold they will match in each individual assembly.
+To summarize, there are trade-offs for color mixing that product developers should consider, and these are based largely on production volume.
+In addition, regardless of the coloring method used, if 100% color matching is required then the parts must be molded at the same time in a family mold.
+Variations will be apparent from batch to batch but because the parts are molded together they will therefore match in every assembly.

 If you’d like to discuss your next project with one of our experts, send us your CAD file for a free quote and design review.